maddisondesigns/customizer-custom-controls/readme.md

 - Let's add a changelog and a version number to make it easier to see what's changed.
 We'll call this v1.0 shall we

 = 25 Jun 2018 =
-- Update example code and readme documentation
+- Updated example code and readme documentation
 - Setting for multiselect control should be santized the same way as the single select
-- Fix issue with Select2 Dropdown not allowing control to be saved when entries are cleared
+- Fixed issue with Select2 Dropdown not allowing control to be saved when entries are cleared
-- Add new clear all option Select2 Dropdown
+- Added new clear all option Select2 Dropdown
-- Add ability to specify placeholder on Select2 Dropdown
+- Added ability to specify placeholder on Select2 Dropdown

 = 17 Jun 2018 =
 - Updated text to explain example in more detail
-- Add some more readme text to explain which section in the Customizer this example code is relevant to
+- Added some more readme text to explain which section in the Customizer this example code is relevant to
-- Add some more inline comments to explain what the example code includes
+- Added some more inline comments to explain what the example code includes

 = 16 Jun 2018 =
-- Fix the textdomain on the sample code
+- Fixed the textdomain on the sample code
 - Increase z-index for select2 controls so dropdown appears correctly
-- Fix height on select2 multi-select control
+- Fixed height on select2 multi-select control
-- Fix incorrect textdomains & comments in code
+- Fixed incorrect textdomains & comments in code

 = 5 Apr 2018 =
 - Tweaked Readme.
 Stupid Github requiring two spaces at the end of a line just to get a carriage return.
 Uugh!